Whole eggs provide key nutrients and can help you feel fuller longer. They may help support weight management.

 Many studies have compared the effects of eating eggs in the morning versus eating other breakfasts with the same calorie content.

-Another study in 30 healthy and fit young men compared the effects of three types of breakfasts on three separate occasions.
-These were eggs on toast, cereal with milk and toast, and croissant with orange juice.
+Another 2013 study involving 30 healthy young men compared the effects of three types of breakfasts on three separate occasions.
+These were eggs on toast, cereal with milk and toast, and a croissant with orange juice (

-The egg breakfast caused significantly greater satiety, less hunger and a lower desire to eat than the other two breakfasts.
+Compared with the other two breakfast combinations, the egg breakfast caused significantly greater satiety, less hunger, and a lower desire to eat (

-Furthermore, eating eggs for breakfast caused the men to automatically eat about 270–470 calories less at lunch and dinner buffets, compared to eating the other breakfasts (17).
+Furthermore, eating eggs for breakfast caused the men to automatically eat about 270–470 calories less at lunch and dinner buffets, compared with the other two breakfasts (

-This impressive reduction in calorie intake was unintentional and effortless.
-The only thing they did was to eat eggs at breakfast.
+This impressive reduction in calorie intake was unintentional and did not require any other changes to their diet besides eating eggs for breakfast.

-Bottom Line: Eating eggs for breakfast may increase your feeling of fullness and make you automatically eat fewer calories, for up to 36 hours.
+Eating eggs for breakfast may increase your feeling of fullness and make you automatically eat fewer calories later in the day.

 Incorporating eggs into your diet is very easy.

-Eggs are delicious almost every way you make them, but are most often boiled, scrambled, made into an omelet or baked.
+Eggs are delicious almost every way you make them, but they are most often boiled, scrambled, made into an omelet, or baked.

-You can find plenty of egg recipes to try on this page.
+You can find plenty of low carb breakfast ideas, many of which feature eggs, on this page.

 Adding eggs to your diet may be one of the easiest things to do if you’re trying to lose weight.